TristanNichols/Portfolio/HTML-and-CSS/readme.md

-Some HTML projects I made myself will go here (they might even hhave a bit of CSS too!).
+Some HTML and/or CSS projects I made.